Community Unites for Fun and Festivities at Lone Oak Picnic - Clarksville Online - Clarksville News, Sports, Events and Information

 Admission to the picnic was free, making it an accessible and enjoyable outing for everyone in the community.
 In addition to the fun and food, the event provided a platform for local political figures to engage with residents, fostering a sense of community involvement and civic participation.

 “The Lone Oak Picnic is a great way for people to come together, learn about the candidates, have a good barbecue, hear some good music, and see some good cars.
 The weather has held out and has been very nice.
 It’s nice with a cool breeze,” Aron Maberry, candidate for State Representative for District 68, said.
-“The turnout has been turnout, people coming together.
+“The turnout has been wonderful, people coming together.
 I love how people want to be out here, get engaged with the candidates, and have a community.”

 Organized by the Central Civitan Club, the Lone Oak Picnic is made possible through the generous support of local businesses and individuals.
 Their contributions help sustain this cherished tradition, which has been a source of joy and unity for the Cunningham community.
 The Civitan Club took over hosting the picnic in 1975.